Do Candlesticks Pattern Work? Are They Reliable? A Quantitative Backtest Of 23 Candlesticks (Trading Strategy)

 A quick search on the internet reveals many articles touting candlesticks’ importance and what formations to look for.
 Endless articles explain the formations, but as usual, without any empirical evidence about their predictive power.
 That’s a shame because it’s relatively easy to test candlesticks.
 Further down in the article, we reveal some quantitative results from 23 formations.

-In the 100% quantified test below there are some candlestick patterns that look promising:
+In the 100% quantified test below there are surprisingly many candlestick patterns that look promising.
+There are at least 5 patterns that have a decent amount of trades and a high profit factor.

-We recommend using different timeframes in your trading, but with candlesticks, they seem to work best on daily bars and not on shorter time frames (intraday).
-Daily bars seem to be more reliable than intraday bars.
+We recommend using different time frames in trading, but the best time frame for candlesticks seems to be daily bars.
+Daily bars seem to be much more reliable than intraday and weekly bars.
 Among many, the reasons are that there are many more transactions in daily bars than intraday ones, and daily bars, in general, attract more attention.

-To test candlesticks quantitatively, we need to make rules based on strict criteria.
+To backtest candlesticks quantitatively, we need to make rules based on strict criteria.
 Like most things that can be labeled technical analysis, no specific or mathematical definition of the candlesticks formations exists.
-However, most of the formations can be fairly easily defined and is already done by many on the internet.
+However, most of the formations can be fairly easily defined and are already done by many on the internet.

 A strategy is not complete until you have exit criteria.
 Candlestick formations only look at “bullish or bearish” setups without considering any exit criteria.